What does it take to truly cleanse and clarify hair? A sulfate-rich shampoo can always do the trick but it comes with a heavy price to pay.

 Luckily, there’s a natural ingredient you can use to clarify your scalp and curly hair with in a very efficient way, without causing any damage to it.
 It’s called clay.

 Natural clays are great for removing excess oil, dirt, and impurities from your hair and can leave it healthier than a clarifying shampoo does.
-Let’s look at how this DIY hair clay recipe can help you in keeping your hair and scalp healthy, including do’s and don’ts.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 There are different types of clay.
 The most popular are: